 What is MMAP?
 The Michigan Medicare/Medical Assistance Program is a program for Medicare beneficiaries and their families when they need help understanding Medicare and Medicaid eligibility, enrollment and coverage, medical bills, Medicare supplemental and long term care insurance.
 MMAP counselors provide information about benefits and help people solve problems with health benefit programs and related insurance products.

-Bus transportation is available for seniors and disabled individuals to and from the senior centers for a suggested donation.
-For other transportation needs, please call the Sand Road Center for details at (231) 627-7234.
+Bus transportation is available for seniors and disabled individuals, on a non-emergency basis, to and from the senior centers for a small fee.
+By appointment, upon driver availability, 48 hour advance appointment is necessary.
+For more information, please call the Sand Road Center at (231) 627-7234.

 Participation in Title VI